Ambrose Agius: Early life

-Priesthood
+Catholic Priesthood

 Agius was ordained into the Catholic priesthood on 16 October 1881, at Subiaco Abbey.

 He became greatly immersed in Maltese culture as he traveled extensively in his early years.

 In May 1881, Agius was instructed by the Holy See to open the first Catholic monastery in Malta.
 In December 1881, Agius, along with a group of Benedictine monks settled in Nigret, Żurrieq.
 Under his supervision, a canonical religious community was begun, and a novitiate open to international candidates was set up.
 It was dedicated to the Immaculate Conception.

 In 1884, the monastery was closed due to Italian-Maltese political turmoil, and Agius returned to Ramsgate to continue his religious mission.
 In 1893, he was appointed secretary to the Procurator of the Subiaco Congregation by Pope Leo XIII.

 Appointment to the Philippines

 On 24 August 1904, Pope Pius X appointed Agius as the Apostolic Delegate to the Philippines.
 He was appointed Titular Archbishop of Palmyra on 3 September 1904, and received his episcopal consecration on 18 September 1904, at Sant'Ambrogio della Massima in Rome by the Cardinal Secretary of State Rafael Merry del Val.
 Upon his appointment, Agius donated his celebration funds to the impoverished parishioners of the Basilica of Sant'Ambrogio.

 In the Philippines, Agius canonically crowned the ivory statue of the Our Lady of the Most Holy Rosary of La Naval de Manila on 5 October 1907, representing Pope Pius.

 Agius convoked the 1907 Provincial Council of Manila with the other bishops of the nation at Manila Cathedral, re-dedicating the Philippines to the Immaculate Conception, which later became the country's official patroness under the pontificate of Pope Pius XII in September 1942.

 As Filipinos were previously barred from priestly ordinations and officially joining religious orders under Spanish colonial rule, on 29 June 1906, Agius ordained the first Filipino bishop in the Roman Catholic Church, Jorge Barlin y Imperial.